zager-xaa55/Cyclica/README.md

-# skyhigh-os
+# Cyclica OS
-a serverside linux client that will run semi-natively anywhere you go.
+a serverside linux client that will run semi-natively anywhere you go!